Preventing algae in fish ponds and water features

-Come spring, when there are fluctuations in water temperature from warm to cool to warm and back to cool over extended period of time
+Come spring, when there are fluctuations in water temperature from warm to cool to warm and back to cool over an extended period of time

-can tilt the balance of filtration in a pond which can allow algae to take a proper foot hold especially the Blanket weeds.
+can tilt the balance of filtration in a pond which can allow algae to take a proper foothold especially the Blanket weeds.

-This chemical is broken down from organic compounds such as dead leaves, fish food etc. A good way to prevent this is by adding lots of
+This chemical is broken down from organic compounds such as dead leaves, fish food, etc. A good way to prevent this is by adding lots of

 water plants into the pond.
 Plants help a lot to rid the pond water of excess nutrients, by making the nutrient inaccessible to the

-Water plants not only reduce nutrient loads in fish ponds, they will also block sunlight from hitting the water, directly competing with the algae for its ingredients to survive.
+Water plants not only reduce nutrient loads in fish ponds, but they will also block sunlight from hitting the water, directly competing with the algae for its ingredients to survive.
 Speak to one of our specialists or better still, visit our store.
 You can see some of the types of water plants here

-Removing phosphates from your fish pond can be as simple as doing water changes or by using products that will lock up the
+Removing phosphates from your fish pond can be as simple as doing water changes or using products that will lock up the

-phosphates and drop them out of solution.
+phosphates and drop them out of the solution.
 Doing so will make the phosphates unavailable for algal growth.
 A great product to

 put into your pond periodically is Maintain for ponds which will bind the phosphates and add good bacteria to your